Dealing with the end of a relationship

 People aren’t interchangeable commodities.
 Losing someone you love hurts.
 Even when you’re surrounded by love.

-Now, that said, being surrounded by love does make a painful breakup easier to handle.
+Now, that said, yeah, being surrounded by love might sometimes make a painful breakup a bit easier.
 It’s not because you have more partners, though; a monogamous person going through a breakup will find it easier if they’re supported by friends and family.

 So yes, a support network is always nice to have when the wheels come off, and going through a breakup (or the loss of a child, or any other heartbreak) is no exception.